 The fees and costs are inclusive of any applicable stamp duty and GST.
-The Fund is entitled to claim reduced input tax credits (RITC) on certain fees and costs, and these are paid to the Fund.
-Refer to Section 7 'How super is taxed' in this Guide.
+The Fund is entitled to claim reduced input tax credits on certain fees and costs, and these are retained in the Fund.
+Refer to Part 7 'How super is taxed' in this Guide.